 Dr. Hung-Chu Lin, Chair

 2nd Friday of the month at 10 am for applications requiring full board review.

 A representative who can discuss the project objectives and answer questions is required to attend.

 Am I doing Human Subjects Research NIH Questionnaire?
-Note - determinations of "exempt from federal regulations" should still send an application to the ULL IRB.
+Note - determinations of "exempt from federal regulations" must be made by the IRB.
+Please submit an application.